-Color of meat goes with color of wine
+Color of meat goes with colour of wine

 Matching color may be the easiest wine and food pairing rule to remember.
 If enjoying a white fish/meat, such as chicken, drink white wines.
 When eating red meats, like beef and game, it’s usually a safe bet to drink red wine.
 Be cautious with the weight of the wine when making your selection; a rich, oaky chardonnay may actually overpower a delicately prepared piece of fish.

 When in doubt drink sparkling wine.
 The combination of the light flavors, vibrant acidity and effervesce make sparkling an almost fool proof option to pair with food.
 It’s especially fun to try with the most unlikely of pairings.
 Next time you pick up a bottle of Nova Scotian sparkling grab some potato chips.
 The acidity and saltiness work surprisingly well together.